0x00-0x00/0x00-0x00.github.io/_posts/2019-09-13-UserLevel-BindShell-Bypassing-HostFirewall-Restrictions.md

 By default, there is no way to control a computer using named pipes, but we have many Windows API calls to aid us in this purpose like CreateNamedPipe, ConnectNamedPipe and so on.

-# Coding a named pipe bind shell with PowerShell
+# Coding a named pipe bind shell with PowerShell execution capabilities

 I have stumbled on a very useful repository owned by Tim MalcomVetter.
 If you still doesn't follow him on twitter then it is the time!
 Very useful red teaming tips over there.